corda/corda-docs-portal/content/en/docs/corda-os/4.5/tutorial-cordapp.md

 in [Building and installing a CorDapp](cordapp-build-systems.md).
 {{< /note >}}

-### Launching the example CorDapp
+### Launching the sample CorDapp

-Start the nodes by running the following command from the root of the `cordapp-example` folder:
+Start the nodes by running the relevant command below from the root of the `cordapp-example` folder:

+To run the Java sample CorDapp, run the command that corresponds to your operating system:

 * Unix/Mac OSX: `workflows-java/build/nodes/runnodes`
 * Windows: `call workflows-java\build\nodes\runnodes.bat`

+To run the Kotlin sample CorDapp, run the command that corresponds to your operating system:

+* Unix/Mac OSX: `workflows-kotlin/build/nodes/runnodes`
+* Windows: `call workflows-kotlin\build\nodes\runnodes.bat`

 Start a Spring Boot server for each node by opening a terminal/command prompt for each node and entering the following command, replacing X with A, B and C: